 An individual may ask a priest to offer a Mass for a specific intention for a number of reasons.
 This could be done, for example, in thanksgiving or in petition for a specific intention.
 It is also very common to ask for a Mass to be said for the repose of the soul of a deceased friend or family member.

 When a priest reverently and validly offers Mass in accord with the norms of the Church, it is in union with and for the good of the entire Church.
 It can simultaneously be offered for specific intentions, such as the repose of a persons soul or for a specific intention, which need not be made public and could simply be "for the intentions of [name]."

 A stipend is customarily paid to the priest for offering a Mass for a specific intention.
 This stipend is usually $10 and is used at the discretion of the priest for his own upkeep or for acts of charity in which he engages.
 (And, please!, even though a stipend is paid to the priest, please do not refer to this as "buying a Mass."
 Masses cannot be bought or sold and Deacon Richard finds the phrase "buying a Mass" slightly more irritating than a jellyfish sting.
 Please don’t give Deacon Richard a rash.)

 The process of having a Mass said for a specific intention is simple.
 Place a note that says something to the effect of "I would like to have a Mass said on or around [date] for [intention].
-Enclosed, please find a stipend of [$##].” in an envelope and put it in the collection basket, bring it to the office deposit box, or deliver it to Deacon Richard, who keeps the Mass schedule.
+Enclosed, please find a stipend of [$##].” in an envelope and put it in the collection basket or deliver it to the office.
 If the date you have requested is open, your intention will be scheduled for that time.
 If not, it will be scheduled for the nearest open spot.
 (As you can imagine, Masses are schedule on a first-available basis, and once a Mass is scheduled it cannot be moved without a grave reason.)